RWS/studio-api-docs/apiconcepts/projectautomation/running_tasks_on_project_files.md

 Add the Function for Running the Tasks
 --

 The aim of this example is to show how to run the tasks that are described above programmatically.
 Implement a helper function called PrepareFiles.
-This function is the programmatic equivalent to the **Prepare** task used in <Var:ProductName>.
+This function is the programmatic equivalent to the **Prepare** task used in Var:ProductName.
 This function takes a [FileBasedProject](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml) object as parameter.
 The function can thus be called as follows:

 # [C#](#tab/tabid-1)
 ```CS